SergioEstevao11/FEUP-PRI/src/queries/queries.md

 ### 5.

-A student that wants to get all the papers related economics and to the Artificial Intelligence subject, in the year of 2017.
+A student that wants to get all the papers related to economics and to Artificial Intelligence subject, in the year 2017.

 Query:
 ```